 - Your symptoms last more than 10 days.

-- Your nasal discharge is green and is accompanied by sinus pain or fever.
+- Your nasal discharge is yellow and green and is accompanied by sinus pain or fever.
 This may be a sign of a bacterial infection.

 - You have blood in your nasal discharge or a persistent clear discharge after a head injury.

 - Your child is younger than 2 months and is running a fever.